Bourne Valley Park

 The Partnership is working closely with Poole's Leisure Services with the aim of delivering a range of other improvements to the site; disabled access has already been installed at Herbert Avenue and more will follow.

-The total budget for these works is approximately £176,000 and funding comes from a variety of sources (more).
-The overall objective has been to create a more attractive, varied and usable open space that the local community can be proud of and use on a regular basis.
+The total budget for these works was £182,000 and funding was collected from a variety of sources.
+The overall objective was to create a more attractive, varied and useful open space that the local community could be proud of and enjoy on a regular basis.

 Click here for the ecological survey (pdf file size 550kb)

-NB: the Ecological Survey refers to 'Alderney Recreation Ground' which has since been renamed 'Bourne Valley Park'
+NB: the first Ecological Survey (above) and the Business Plan (below) refer to 'Alderney Recreation Ground' which has since been renamed 'Bourne Valley Park'

 Business Plan April 2006 - click to download pdf (248kb)